adaltas/node-csv/README.md

 Development
 -----------

+This parent project doesn't have test in itself but instead it deleguates the tests to its child projects.

 Tests are executed with mocha.
 To install it, simple run `npm install`, it will install mocha and its dependencies in your project "node_modules" directory.